pmangione/Tech-Academy-Projects/LiveProject/README.md

 <a href="https://github.com/pmangione/Tech-Academy-Projects/blob/master/LiveProject/CodeSnippets/HelperMethodCalculateIfObjectInstantiatedWithinPastWeek.cs">CODE SNIPPET OF HELPER METHOD FOR CALCULATED PROPERTY</a>
 <BR>
 <BR>
 In the Controllers folder, I added filtering functionality for searching the job application details for each student.
-This includes searching by student’s name or student’s location which required the use of LINQ  WHERE clauses.
+This includes searching by a student’s name or a student’s location which required the use of LINQ  WHERE clauses.
 In addition, a regular expression was also required for the location search because the locations were stored as Enumeration properties.
-Enumeration values do not store spaces between words, but users are likely to add spaces in the location has more than one word. <a href="https://github.com/pmangione/Tech-Academy-Projects/blob/master/LiveProject/CodeSnippets/ControllerLogicToSearchByStudentNameOrLocation.cs">CODE SNIPPET OF SEARCHING FUNCTIONALITY</a>
+Enumeration values do not store spaces between words, but users are likely to add spaces in a location has more than one word. <a href="https://github.com/pmangione/Tech-Academy-Projects/blob/master/LiveProject/CodeSnippets/ControllerLogicToSearchByStudentNameOrLocation.cs">CODE SNIPPET OF SEARCHING FUNCTIONALITY</a>
 <bR><bR><BR>

 <B>FRONT END</B><BR><BR>
 In the Views folder, I added a search textbox to the page which lists the job application details for each student.
 The search box allows the user to search by student name or student location.
-This used HTMLHelpers and model binding to pass the search information to the controller.
+HTMLHelpers and model binding were used to pass the search information to the controller.
 Details on the controller functionality are listed in the back end section. <a href="https://github.com/pmangione/Tech-Academy-Projects/blob/master/LiveProject/CodeSnippets/AddSearchBarForStudentJobApplicationDetails.cs">CODE SNIPPET OF SEARCH BAR</a>
 <bR><bR>

 In the ViewModels folder, I created a class designed to display job application details for each student.
 For the sake of code readability, I use “this” when assigning the class properties in the constructor.  <a href="https://github.com/pmangione/Tech-Academy-Projects/blob/master/LiveProject/CodeSnippets/CreateViewModelForStudentJobApplicationDetails.cs">CODE SNIPPET OF VIEW MODEL CLASS</a>
 <bR><bR>

 In Views folder for the home student listing page, I built a method which allows the current location of a bootcamp student to display on the website with spaces between separate words.
-This method is necessary because the current location is an Enumeration property with values that are stored with no spaces.  <a href="https://github.com/pmangione/Tech-Academy-Projects/blob/master/LiveProject/CodeSnippets/DisplayEnumLocationValueWithSpaces.cs">CODE SNIPPET OF VIEW MODEL CLASS</a>
+This method is necessary because the current location is an Enumeration property with values that are stored with no spaces.  <a href="https://github.com/pmangione/Tech-Academy-Projects/blob/master/LiveProject/CodeSnippets/DisplayEnumLocationValueWithSpaces.cs">CODE SNIPPET OF METHOD TO DISPLAY LOCATION WITH SPACES</a>
 <bR><bR><br>

 <B>DATABASE</B> <BR><BR>